-More tempted by a Latin kitchen?
-Cross the street if you’re at the New Hampshire Tatte Bakery and head to Mercy Me (1143 New Hampshire Ave NW).
-This “sorta South American Cafe, restaurant and bar” (according to their website), is great.
-They serve Compass Coffee (drip, espresso offerings and cold brew), and we suggest ordering one of the breakfast tacos like the egg and sweet corn!
-The vibe is tropical, happy and bright and it’s fun to people watch into the hotel lobby next door.
+More tempted by a bagel?
+Cross the street if you’re at the New Hampshire Tatte Bakery and head to Call Your Mother (1143 New Hampshire Ave NW).
+This “Jew-ish Deli” has the BEST bagels in DC, and some great coffee to-boot.
+They serve Lost Sock Coffee Roasters (espresso, drip and cold brew), and we suggest ordering their Sun City bagel (or literally any bagel that sparks your fancy)!
+It’s fun to people watch into the beautiful hotel lobby next door.
 Outdoor seating = check.

 Un Je Ne Sais Quoi Patisserie Francaise